Artoria2e5/svg-emoticons/README.md

 digits and/or style attributes.
 Four significant digits, shoren color values, CSS2XML, Group collapsing and creating for similar attributes, working around renderer bugs and removing/ shortening IDs should be suitable for most cases.
 For images with smooth nodes, consider keeping editor data.
 Do NOT remove metadata or comments.
-Use spaces for indentation.
+Use tabs for indentation.